lablup/backend.ai-error-monitor/README.md

 ## Configuration

-Set a key with the Sentry DSN string in the cluster's etcd, by running the following command:
+Set a key with the Sentry DSN string in the cluster's etcd, by running the following command in the manager's virtualenv:
 ```
 backend.ai mgr etcd put config/plugins/error_monitor/sentry/dsn "<dsn>"
 ```